vahapcirag/ZombCity/README.md

 *: A horde game is an unpopular gamemode which consists of waves of enemies that get increasingly harder, one of the most poplar examples is CoD: Zombies

+P.S: The project is left unfinished, since UNET is outdated and impractical.